-The younger, non-dominant men in the group assisted the dominant male in protecting the group and lend support to the females in obtaining food by breaking branches with nuts or fruit, or catching fish and small animals.
+The non-dominant males in the group assisted the dominant male in protecting the group and lend support to the females in obtaining food by breaking branches with nuts or fruit and catching fish and small animals.

-The human being, who mainly lived on fruits, plants, nuts and tubers, discovered that it was easy to use a stick to dig up tubers, or to knock fruit out of the tree.
-Because few sticks are really suitable for digging and also to beat fruits from trees or shrubs (firmness, length, manageability), once man found a good stick, he kept it as a kind of private tool.
-A good stick gave him / her an advantage over the others.
-By carrying the stick he could not use his hands to walk.
+Primo, who lived mainly on fruits, plants, nuts, and tubers, found that it was easy to use a stick to dig out the tubers, or knock the fruits out of the tree.
+Because few sticks are really well suited for digging and also beating fruit from trees or shrubs (firmness, length, manageability), once he found a good stick, he kept it with him as a kind of private tool.
+A good stick gave him / her an edge over the others.
+Carrying the stick required an important adjustment, making it difficult to use his hands to walk.
 More and more often he started walking upright, which opened up new, but not less, perspectives.

-The use of sticks and walking upright also meant that sticks were also used by men as a weapon by the men in the battle for leadership and also as a weapon against enemies.
-The stick (the staff) has always remained an important symbol of power for man and is often used as a symbol in religion.
+The use of sticks and walking upright also meant that sticks were also used by men as a weapon in the struggle for leadership or as a weapon against enemies.
+The stick (the staff) has always remained an important symbol of power for the man / human being and is also often used as a symbol in religion.

-The ideal habitat for humans and the virtual absence of large predators caused a sharp increase in the number of ancestral people.
+The ideal original habitat for the ancestor of humans and the virtually absence of large predators, resulted in a strong increase in the number of ancestral people.
 Probably, possibly in combination with climate change, a shortage of food arose, which may have resulted in groups fighting each other for food to an increasing extent and vehemently.
-In the absence of natural enemies, man became his own enemy and thus acted regulating in limiting the number.
-It was mainly the powerful men who entered into battle with opponents, using primitive weapons such as sticks, bones and stones.
+In the absence of natural enemies, the primo became his own enemy and thus took a regulatory action in limiting the number.
+It was mainly the powerful men who fought against opponents, using primitive weapons such as sticks, bones and stones.

 Eating meat led to another, at least as crucial, development in humans: the ability to reason.

-Because man is by nature not a meat eater and a hunter, he could not build on his innate actions for obtaining meat.
-There was no pattern of instinctive postures and actions that allowed him to hunt and kill larger animals.
-The ability to do this was largely based on experiential learning.
-People had to anticipate circumstances in which they act naturally: the spontaneous reaction to certain stimuli and situations, which was transmitted via the genes, did not lead to the desired goal.
-The reactions of the originating plant eater had to be postponed and other reactions useful for the purpose had to be called at the right time.
-This meant that he had to use previous experiences as a substitute for reality: to design response patterns without the direct circumstance justifying these reactions.
-He developed the ability to simulate reality – to evoke stimuli, which lead to action or deferment of action – based on previous experiences.
-This ability to simulate, the internal production of process action and reaction (if a, then b or c, if b then x, if c then y, etc.) formed the impetus for what we now call thinking.
-However, full thinking will come later, as we will see below.
+Since man is not a carnivore and hunter by nature, he could not rely on his innate actions to obtain meat.
+There was no pattern of instinctual attitudes and actions that enabled him to hunt and kill larger animals.
+The ability to do this relied largely on experiential learning.
+People had to anticipate circumstances in which natural action: the spontaneous response to certain stimuli and situations, given through the genes, did not lead to the desired goal.
+The responses of the native herbivore had to be delayed and other useful responses had to be triggered at the right time.
+This meant that he had to use previous experiences as a substitute for reality: to evoke response patterns without the immediate circumstance justifying these responses.
+He developed the ability to simulate reality – to evoke stimuli that lead to action or delay action – on the basis of previous experiences.
+This capacity to simulate, the internal production of process-based action and reaction (if a, then b or c, if b then x, if c then y, etc.) formed the impetus for what we now call thinking.
+However, the full thinking will come later, as we will see later.

 The transfer of knowledge and experience took place on 3 levels:

 – the transfer of direct daily experiences to each other.
-Necessary to make life possible in constantly changing environments and circumstances.
+Necessary to make life possible in ever-changing environment and circumstances.

-– the transfer of skills, important for making weapons and clothing and for the different methods of hunting different prey animals.
+– the transfer of skills important for making weapons and clothing and for the different methods of hunting different prey.

-– the transfer of important learning processes from the past, by telling stories.
-The latter was necessary to ‘recognize’ parts of a new environment or situation and to anticipate them in the right way.
+– the transfer of interesting learning processes from the past, through storytelling.
+The latter was necessary in order to “recognize” parts of a new environment or situation and to anticipate them in the correct way.

-It was mainly the men who were responsible for their role, hunting and survival strategies in a climate that was unnatural for humans, displaced by their natural, original way of acting.
-For women, this went more gradually in the form of storing useful information about the immediate environment for food collection and fitness for the tribe and their children, and information about the social structure within the tribe for the chances of survival of that strain or precisely to optimize their own children.
-But everything still mainly from the original genetic context with the environment and innate actions.
-The men identified women therefor with the origin, with the bond with the earth: the primal mother who could show them the way to their own lost place in the world. * Women became part of – and also the center of the. mystical experience of men.
-Great powers were given to them, and the woman as a symbol was worshiped, was sometimes also given an important role as a medium in that worship.
-However, the women themselves were not part of the group mystical experiences.
-There was also no need for them because they did not deny their origin and bond with the environment to the same extent as the men.
+It was mainly the men who, for their role, hunting and taking care of survival strategies in an unnaturally colder climate for man, their natural original course of action supplanted by thinking.
+For the women, this went more gradually in the form of storing useful information about the immediate environment for food collection and suitability for the tribe and their children and information about the social structure within the tribe to improve the chances of that tribe’s survival or to optimize their own children.
+But everything still mainly from the original genetically determined context with the environment and innate actions.
+The men therefore identified the woman with the origin, with the bond with the earth: the primeval mother who could show them the way to their own lost place in the world. * Women became part of – and also the center of – the world. mystical experience of men.
+Great powers were attributed to them and the woman was revered as a symbol, and was sometimes also assigned an important role as a medium in that worship.
+However, the women themselves were not participants in the group mystical experiences.
+They also lacked the need for this because they had not denied their origins and ties with the environment to the same extent as the men.

-Over time you see that on the one hand the role of women as natural bearer of human identity comes to the fore in many ‘beliefs’, but at the same time being the man, through the necessity of the hunt and the protection of the group against the hostile environment has become important role, tries to safeguard by elevating thought and the mystical experience to the highest values that a person can obtain; values he monopolises to the exclusive right of the man.
+Over time you see that on the one hand the role of the woman as a natural bearer of human identity emerges in many ‘beliefs’, but at the same time being the man, through the necessity of the hunt and the protection of the group against the hostile environment has become important role, tries to safeguard by elevating thought and the mystical experience to the highest values that a person can attain and subsequently declare these values primarily to the exclusive right of man.

 Faith is: The non-intellectually understood connection (s) with everything around us.

-Where man still lived in an environment that showed no too great differences with the original environment, where the denial of their own origin and identity was small, forms developed that were based more on the “inner understanding” and becoming aware of the environment and the place of man in it (eg Buddhism and what we call primitive beliefs).
-These forms emphasized the unity of people and environment.
-Through the history of mankind all difertent groups of men have sought and think to have found a form to obviate the loss of natural understanding of one’s own place.
-Gave believe and religion the role of connector between man and environment or universe.
-And named it God, whatever and who that God may be.
+Where man lived in an environment that showed less differences from the original living environment, where the denial of his own origin and identity was small, forms developed that were more based on the “inner understanding” and becoming aware of the environment and the environment. man’s place in it (eg Buddhism and what we call primitive beliefs).
+These shapes emphasized the unity of people and the environment.
+Throughout the history of man, however, a form has been sought everywhere and at all to overcome the loss of the natural understanding of one’s own place and role in the totality of environment and universe by religion; by God, whatever and whoever that God may be.